oktadev/draft-enterprise-cross-app-authz/README.md

 ### Request Authorization Cross-Domain Code (ACDC) for Resource Application from the IdP

-Requesting Application makes a [RFC 8693 Token Exchange](https://datatracker.ietf.org/doc/html/rfc8693) request to the IdP's Token Endpoint
+Requesting Application makes a [RFC 8693 Token Exchange](https://datatracker.ietf.org/doc/html/rfc8693) request to the IdP's Token Endpoint with the following parameters:

 * `requested_token_type=urn:ietf:params:oauth:token-type:jwt-acdc`
 * `resource` - The token endpoint of the Resource Application.